 Yadav, R.; Balasubramanian, K.; Wang, X. Encapsulation of gold nanoparticles with PHB based on coffee ring effect.
 RSC Adv.
 2015, 5 (24), 18501-18505.

 Harmful if swallowed.
-Toxic if inhaled.
 Causes skin irritation.
 Causes serious eye irritation.
+Toxic if inhaled.
+May cause respiratory irritation.
+May cause drowsiness or dizziness.
 Suspected of causing cancer.
-Suspected of damaging fertility or the unborn child.
-Causes damage to organs through prolonged or repeated exposure.
+Suspected of damaging the unborn child.
+May cause damage to organs through prolonged or repeated exposure.